 For a few years, they were coveted by investors looking for the latest in financial technology (fintech).
 Nowadays, robo-advisors have taken that mantle and one by one the budgeting apps have fallen out of favor and been shuttered.

 Level Money was the latest casualty.
-Acquired in early 2015 by Capital One, Level Money was officially shut down on September 1st, 2017 and the website was taken down earlier this year.
-You can't even go to the website anymore.
+Acquired in early 2015 by Capital One, Level Money was officially shut down on September 1st, 2017 and the website was taken down in 2019.
+You can’t even go to the website anymore.

 If you’re looking for something to replace Level Money, I have good news and bad news.
 The bad news is that there isn’t an app that’s a perfect replacement for Level Money.
 The good news is that there are a lot of good alternative budgeting apps that are powerful, free, and can stand in for Level Money.

 Level Money’s strengths was in linking into your bank account and credit cards to give you a sense of how much “Spendable” cash you have.
 It recalculated this on a daily+ basis so you always had a good sense of where you were.
 If you overspent today, it’ll adjust tomorrow so you get back on track.
 It was super simple.
 That was its main strength and what we tried to find in an alternative but there are very few.

 So instead, we looked at alternatives that will “level up” your budgeting skills.
 Level Money was a good starter app for budgeting but yoqu need more.
 You need a better way to budget without all the work – so we tried to find you the best Level Money replacements that don’t require you to do hours of work each month.